 - 350 g/ 12 oz/ about 2 cups broccoli florets

 - 1 tablespoon ketchup

 - 2 tablespoons light soy sauce

 - 2 tablespoons rice vinegar

 - 2 teaspoons sesame oil

-- 2 tablespoons sugar
+- 2 tablespoons granulated sugar

-- 3 tablespoons peanut oil, divided
+- 2 tablespoons vegetable oil, divided

 - dried chilies or dried chili flakes, to taste

 - 1 small piece of ginger